saurabytes/MonarchMoneyTrendReport/README.md

 "BOTH" Sankey does not work - only use Categories & Groups.
 I have not worked on it at all to work for "BOTH"

 The information is pulled not from a Query (graphql) and is really screen scraped - so it's really their data, just reformatted with some small tweaks.
-It would be great if MM could do something like this internally with their code so I can just remove this and not maintain it.
+It would be great if MM could do something like this internally with their code so I can just remove this.
 But, again, this is written as a "band-aid" approach.

 This is JavaScript that I run using Tampermonkey.
-TamperMonkey is available for Chrome, Microsoft Edge, Safari, Opera Next, and Firefox.
+Tampermonkey is available for Chrome, Microsoft Edge, Safari, Opera Next, and Firefox.
 (I use Firefox).

 I welcome any comments.